duraki/notes/content/posts/bmwe34/clusters/vdo_displays/vdo_lcd_display_18pins.md

 ---

-This is a note describing an LCD Display Module, with no ribbon cable, attachable to LCD Module enclosure, adaptable to MotoMeter Instrument Cluster dashboards of a BMW 5 Series E34.
+This is a note describing an LCD Display Module, with no ribbon cable, attachable to LCD Module enclosure, adaptable to VDO Instrument Cluster dashboards of a BMW 5 Series E34.
 Unlike the [VDO LCD Display - 11 Pins](/bmw/e34/vdo-lcd-11pins), this LCD provides a pin header on its backside, containing 18 pinouts.

 {{< details "Expand Actual Photos" >}}
 ![](https://i.imgur.com/oOKzWCj.png)